indigo40123/nGd_WT_SK/analysis/README.md

-# Refactored WT Analysis Code
+# WT Analysis Code

-This directory contains a refactored version of the WT analysis code using Object-Oriented Programming (OOP) concepts.
-The original procedural code has been restructured into classes with proper inheritance, encapsulation, and polymorphism.
+This directory contains a refactored version of the WT analysis code, where the old version is at \Old_code.

-## OOP Concepts Applied

-1. **Inheritance**: Base classes define common functionality that is inherited by specialized subclasses
-2. **Encapsulation**: Data and methods are encapsulated within classes
-3. **Polymorphism**: Common interfaces are defined for different implementations
-4. **Abstraction**: Abstract base classes define interfaces for concrete implementations
-5. **Method Chaining**: Fluent interface pattern for running analysis steps

 ## Code Structure